TKAI-LAB-Mali/tkai-lab-mali.github.io/docs/join.md

-The TKAI Lab is seeking highly-motivated Ph.D. students to conduct multidisciplinary research on the problems such as:
+The TKAI Lab is seeking highly motivated Ph.D. and undergraduate students to join our multidisciplinary research efforts aimed at addressing foundational and applied challenges in Artificial Intelligence (AI).
+Our lab's mission is to develop stable, trustworthy, and explainable AI systems inspired by insights from neuroscience, cognitive science, control theory, and formal methods.
+Below are key areas of research you will have the opportunity to contribute to:

+### Research Focus Areas

+- **Neuro-Symbolic AI for Trustworthy Systems:**
-- Encoding knowledge graph with Artificial neural network to construct safe, robust Artificial general intelligence system (AGI) that can be deployed to work on high-risk domains such as medicine, finance.
-This field is also known as neuro-symbolic AI, where goal is to build trustworthy AI system by encoding interpretable knowledge
+   We are developing methods to encode knowledge graphs into artificial neural networks to create robust and interpretable Artificial General Intelligence (AGI).
+These systems are designed to operate safely in high-risk domains such as medicine and finance.
+This aligns with our broader goal of building explainable and trustworthy AI systems by combining symbolic reasoning with neural architectures.

-- Design mathematical foundation and derive theoretical limits for these models to work in polynomial time
-- Design predictive coding inspired architectures for sequential modeling, encode multi-modality signals into the systems and evaluate them on critical or high-risk domains
-- Design computational models that can encode various fairness metrics while learning, such that model has a prior and produces fair information by design
-- Design computational models that are capable of generating and recognizing languages when trained on low-resource datasets (low resource NLP)
-- Most importantly we are working on encoding knowledge and build neural architectures that are explainable (XAI) by design and also by visualization.
+- **Theoretical Foundations of AI Models:**
+   Establishing rigorous mathematical frameworks is central to our work.
+We aim to derive theoretical limits and stability guarantees for AI models, ensuring they function efficiently in polynomial time.
+This connects to our ongoing efforts to integrate insights from formal methods into AI development for both theoretical rigor and practical reliability.

+- **Predictive Coding Architectures:**
+   Inspired by cognitive science, we are designing predictive coding-based architectures for sequential modeling and multi-modal signal encoding.
+These systems are evaluated on high-stakes domains, such as medicine and cybersecurity, to ensure stability, efficiency, and adaptability.

+- **Fairness by Design in AI Systems:**
+   We aim to create computational models that inherently encode fairness metrics during training.
+These models are designed with prior constraints to ensure fair and unbiased outcomes, addressing critical ethical concerns in AI deployment.

+- **Low-Resource Natural Language Processing (NLP):**
+   Our lab is developing systems capable of generating and recognizing languages in low-resource settings.
+This research focuses on creating efficient and explainable neural architectures that perform well even with limited training data, enabling broader accessibility of AI technologies.

+- **Explainability by Design (XAI):**
+   At TKAI, we prioritize explainability in AI systems, both through inherent architectural design and visualization tools.
+This aligns with our mission to create trustworthy AI systems that are transparent to end-users, fostering confidence in their real-world deployment.

+---

-## PhD Students
+## Ph.D.
+Students

+We are looking for Ph.D. students who are passionate about tackling these research challenges and contributing to cutting-edge advancements in AI.

+### Position Requirements:
-Position Requirements: Master’s/Bachelor’s degree in majors/fields including but not limited to: Mathematics, Applied Physics, Statistics, Electrical Engineering, Computer Science/Engineering, linguistics and other related fields.
+- A Master's or Bachelor's degree in fields such as Mathematics, Applied Physics, Statistics, Electrical Engineering, Computer Science/Engineering, Linguistics, or related disciplines.

-Preferred Experience: experimental research experience such as, but not limited to Fluency in at least one programming language C/C++ or python, Good working knowledge about Artificial intelligence and Reinforcement learning, Linguistics, formal language theory etc.
+- Preferred skills include:
+  - Proficiency in at least one programming language (e.g., Python, C/C++).
+  - Strong understanding of Artificial Intelligence, Reinforcement Learning, or Linguistics.
+  - Knowledge of formal language theory, mathematical modeling, or multi-modal learning is a plus.

+---

 ## Undergraduate Students

-Please refer to instructions highlighted above:
+Undergraduate students interested in exploring AI and NLP are encouraged to join as volunteers or through independent study.

+### Requirements:
-- Interested in working on relevant topics highlighted in our lab’s webpage
+- Interest in topics highlighted on the lab’s webpage.
-- Self-motivated and eager to explore challenging problems in NLP and AI.
+- Self-motivated with a willingness to tackle challenging problems.
-- Ideally have some background in AI/NLP and working knowledge of linear algebra and statistics
+- Background in AI/NLP, linear algebra, and statistics is preferred but not required.

+---

-## How to work with me?
+## How to Work with Me

-- Ideally you will/should consider starting as an volunteer and work with me for some-time.
-In future there with possibility of funding based on performance.
-Please remember evaluation is based on research conducted in any given semester and not on line of codes you have written.
-- When you volunteer, I would expect you to work for minimal 5-10 hours, however given your obligations are minimal, one can adjust involvement based on schedule and current learning curve.
+### Getting Started:
+- Start as a **volunteer** to explore research opportunities and establish a working relationship.
+Depending on performance, funding opportunities may become available.
+Volunteers should dedicate a minimum of 5–10 hours per week, with flexibility based on obligations and learning curves.
-- Second approach is to take course credits or independent study and formally work on some challenging problems.
+- Alternatively, take course credits or pursue an independent study under my guidance, focusing on a specific challenging research problem.

-Instructions for Graduate Students seeking me as an advisor:
+### Instructions for Graduate Students:
-- Graduate students should satisfy requirements highlighted in the main and under the undergraduate student section.
-- Graduate students are required to add additional hours and work on thesis and/or research article with me.
+- Graduate students should meet the general requirements and commit additional hours toward thesis work or publishing research articles.
+- Ensure your research aligns with the lab’s focus areas and be prepared to demonstrate your contributions.

+---

+## Application Instructions

-If you wish to work with me, then your email should have following points
+If you are interested in working with me, your email should include:

-- What: What are the problems you wish to explore and how it aligns with our lab’s agenda/interest.
+1. **What:** Describe the problems you wish to explore and how they align with the lab’s research agenda.
-- How: How your knowledge/experience would be beneficial for the group.
+2. **How:** Explain how your skills, background, or experience will contribute to the lab’s success.
-- Most important thing to remember is I can guide you, but I won’t be doing entire job for you.
+3. **Note:** Remember, I can guide you, but I expect you to take ownership of your work.

-If you satisfy all criteria and wish to work on challenging topics Please send me an email(remember to mention topic) with your CV and other relevant details.
-Interested in working on NLP but do not have prior experience.

-At TKAI we believe each student is special and offer different perspectives for solving any given problem.

-If student invest time in understanding my work, allocates time to understand NLP and then decides to approach me with interests, then exceptions can be made.
+Include your CV and relevant details, along with the specific research topics you are interested in.

+---

-## Things not to do
+## Things to Avoid

-- Asking me about funding without even working with me or taking my courses.
+- Asking about funding without prior work or taking relevant courses.
-- Not looking at my papers and website, and sending me an email your work is great in AI/NLP/CV and I wish to solve everything.
-Such emails won’t be answered.
-This clearly shows you did not invest any time in reading my work/papers.
+- Sending generic emails without reading my papers or understanding the lab’s focus.
+Such emails will not receive a response.

+---

+At TKAI, we believe every student brings a unique perspective to solving complex problems.
+If you take the time to understand our work, explore the field, and approach us with specific research interests, exceptions can always be made for those eager to learn and contribute.